 Cybercriminals and hackers have no discrimination when it comes to infiltrating into systems and networks.
 It doesn’t matter if yours is a large corporation or a small company, you are susceptible to cybercrimes and cyberattacks.
-We hear more of these terms now than ever before, more so because of numerous cases, which involve some of the biggest names across industries.
+We hear more call center automation of these terms now than ever before, more so because of numerous cases, which involve some of the biggest names across industries.
 For any business, it is necessary to be proactive towards cybersecurity.
 Discover vulnerability in your system, fix every aspect of your security perimeters, and create a response system – That’s what cybersecurity proactiveness is all about.

 We have a few steps below that companies can consider for preventing data breaches.

 Do not underestimate the need for encrypting data & information.
 Wi-Fi networks need to be encrypted and secure, and make sure that your employees are using a Virtual Private Network, or VPN, if they are trying to access data or resources beyond the office.
 All devices, network resources and assets should be placed behind a firewall, so that there is a constant barrier and protection against untrusted networks, such as the Internet.

 There are a few basic guidelines that must be followed when it comes to password protection, such as –

 - Ensure that passwords are secure, long, and strong.

 - Include special characters, uppercase & lowercase letters in passwords.

 - Consider using multifactor authentication when required for selected accounts